 We’re Renewing Our Wastewater Plant.
 Follow Our Progress

-For nearly 60 years, Sunnyvale’s Water Pollution Control Plant has performed admirably 24/7 to support Sunnyvale residents.
+For over 60 years, Sunnyvale’s Water Pollution Control Plant has performed admirably 24/7 to support Sunnyvale residents.
 But now, some of the Plant’s components are reaching the end of their useful life.

 The Plant handles waste treatment for 148,000 residents and business people who don’t have to think twice about it.
 Since 1956, the Plant has protected the health and well-being not only of its human customers but also of the southern San Francisco Bay.
 The Plant and oxidation ponds occupies more than 440 acres on Borregas Avenue in Sunnyvale.